Double Dragon Gaiden: Rise of the Dragons Review

 Double Dragon Gaiden: Rise of the Dragons is a good time, plain and simple.
 A game that towers over its rivals despite the difficulty they present.
 The game contains a lot of content to unlock and is challenging to go through more than once.
 It was easier to get hooked on constructing combinations without having to spend ridiculous amounts of time figuring out how to play.
 You can make your character seem completely unique from everyone else's.
 There are a ridiculous number of options for personalization, and the franchise has been given a much-needed shot in the arm.

 Overall, Double Dragon Gaiden: Rise of the Dragons is one of the best games in the series, combining elements of a beat 'em up with those of a roguelike while maintaining the challenge for which Double Dragon is known.
 The sprite animation is superb.
 It's a decent buy for the price of $25.
-You can get a fantastic time on the standard difficulty.
+You can have a fantastic time with the standard difficulty.

 This game will put your understanding of beat 'em ups to the test on the more challenging modes.
 The fighting system is flexible, allowing you to make it as easy or difficult as you choose with the wide variety of options at your disposal.
 This game is a must-have for fans of the beat 'em up genre, and those who are new to the series should definitely pick up this game.